ehlesp/smallab-k8s-pve-guide/G038 - Backups 02 ~ Host platform backup with Clonezilla.md

 A full host backup is, in short, a complete copy of a host system.
 This means that you not only backup the operative system with all its critical files, like configuration ones, but also any other data you might have in it.

-In the case of the Proxmox VE system deployed in this guide, if you make a full host clone image of it, you will get in your backup:
+In the case of the Proxmox VE system deployed in this guide, if you make a full host clone image of it, you will copy in your backup:

 - The whole Proxmox VE system itself, including the underlying Debian operative system and all the Proxmox related files.